 engagement of the sector and how best to achieve sustainable

-We have developed 2 briefings on the Bill which can be found
+We have developed two briefings on the Bill which can be

 WCVA is part of the Third Sector Alliance.
 This is a cross